DiwiMalik/SkyInsight/README.md

-Introducing a cutting-edge weather application "SkyInsight" developed with ReactJs, seamlessly integrated with the powerful OpenWeather API.
-This innovative app empowers users with the ability to effortlessly search for cities and gain instant access to real-time weather updates and detailed five-day forecasts.
-With a user-friendly interface and sleek design, our application provides a seamless experience, keeping users well-informed about current weather conditions and future forecasts for their desired locations.
-Stay ahead of the elements and plan your days with precision using our feature-rich weather application.
+Weather App using React JS
+This is a weather application built using React JS and the OpenWeather API.
+The app allows users to search for a city and view the current weather and a five-day forecast.

+Features
+Users can search for a city and view the current weather and a five-day forecast.
+The app displays the temperature, weather conditions, wind speed, and humidity.
+Users can view the weather in both Celsius and Fahrenheit.
+The app uses the OpenWeather API to fetch weather data for the searched location.

+Technologies Used
+React JS
+OpenWeather API
+HTML
+CSS
+JavaScript

+Installation and Setup Instructions
+Clone the repository to your local machine.
+Install the dependencies using npm install.
+Create a .env file in the root directory of the project and add your OpenWeather API key as REACT_APP_API_KEY.
+Start the app using npm start.

+Website view
+Screenshot 2023-03-23 184426.png